 Actions were delivered 'as planned' and included: a range of targeted activities during the project lifetime to promote STEAM careers for women and girls, as well as the importance of positively addressing this in school environments and lessons, engaging key educational and policy-level stakeholders with an interest in the targeted developments.
 Post-project roles and responsibilities were agreed, including future promotional and digital hosting actions.
-Multiplier workshops were a resounding success and engaged 163 participants in 5 national (face-to-face and virtual) events.
-Satisfaction score: 10.
+Multiplier workshops were a resounding success and engaged 123 participants in 5 national events: 81% of target for participation.
+Satisfaction score: 9.